great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness.md

 ## Avoid common missingness pitfalls

 - **Overlooking Edge Cases**: Rare scenarios of missing data can go unnoticed, leading to incomplete data quality checks.
-Regularly broaden your [ExpectColumnValuesToNotBeNull](#expect-column-values-to-not-be-null) coverage to cover such cases.
+Regularly broaden your [`ExpectColumnValuesToNotBeNull`](#expect-column-values-to-not-be-null) coverage to cover such cases.
 - **Inconsistent Definitions**: Differing definitions of 'missing' data across teams can lead to inconsistent handling.
 Standardize definitions and document them clearly across teams.
 - **False Positives/Negatives**: Rigid thresholds can cause false positives or negatives.
-Use historical data for setting thresholds and consider the `mostly` attribute available for both [ExpectColumnValuesToNotBeNull](#expect-column-values-to-not-be-null) and [ExpectColumnValuesToBeNull](#expect-column-values-to-be-null).
+Use historical data for setting thresholds and consider the `mostly` attribute available for both [`ExpectColumnValuesToNotBeNull`](#expect-column-values-to-not-be-null) and [`ExpectColumnValuesToBeNull`](#expect-column-values-to-be-null).
 - **Manual Handling**: Manually addressing missing data can introduce errors and is unsustainable for large datasets.
 Automate data quality checks and remediation.
 - **Ignoring Root Causes**: Addressing symptoms without understanding the root causes can lead to recurring problems.
 Conduct root cause analyses and implement relevant Expectations early in your data stream.

-## Next Steps: Implementing Missingness Strategies
+## Next steps: Implementing missingness strategies

 Managing missing data is a critical component of ensuring data quality and reliability.
 By implementing the strategies explored in this guide, you can significantly enhance your data's integrity and trustworthiness.
 Here's how you can build upon these practices: